michaelkeevildown/elastic-stack-auto-downloader/README.md

 ## What is the point of this?!

-- Have you ever wanted to downloaded a older version of one of the elements of the Elastic Stack?
+- Have you ever wanted to download an older version of one of **Elasticsearch** or **Kibana**?
 - Have you spent more time than you should going through the **Past Releases**?

-If you have then this is an answer to your problems!
+If you have, then this is an answer to your problems!
 This utility will allow you to use the command line to download any version of the following products.

 - Elasticsearch
 - Logstash